ardesian-datapacks/survival-portals/README.md

 - [ ] Allow non-solid blocks inside the teleporter (signs and/or buttons, for example)
 - [ ] Allow teleporters to be named, and the port keys to include the rename.
+- [ ] Maintain facing direction, so you almost come out of the portal facing out rather than the same direction you went in.